All Episodes

 This is not his first time attacking voters.

-It's you lying doggy pony, stupid pony thing.
+It's you lying, doggy, pony, stupid pony thing.

-And why should the voters believe that you can win the national election?
+So, how do you explain the performance in Iowa and why should the voters believe that you can win the national election?

 It's a good question.

-I was a Democratic caucus.
+Number one: I was a Democratic caucus.

 No, you haven't.

-You're a lion dog face pony soldier.
+You're a lion dog-faced pony soldier.

-You said you were, but you're now you gotta be honest.
+You said you were, but you're now you got to be honest.

-I'm gonna be honest with you.
+I'm going to be honest with you.

 It was a little bit confusing in Iowa.

-I'm a lying dog faced pony soldier.
+I'm a lion dog-faced pony soldier.

 They now have reduced the minutes that he's actually able to speak to seven minutes, and he still can't get through them.

-I'm gonna Biden Obama Democrat.
+I'm an Biden Obama Democrat.

-Uh, we can't win this re-election.
+We can't win this reelection.

 We can only re-elect Trump.